Jama Connect: A Simple Solution for a Granular Approach

 Jama Connect provides the capabilities an organization needs to define and manage requirements.
 On top of that, there are capabilities to define and manage tests to verify that requirements have been satisfied.
 Both can be supported with more detailed plans for tests and measurements.
-Additionally, there is functionality where teams can document the activities they undertook to actually perform the test and verify requirements satisfaction.
+Additionally, there is functionality where teams can document the activities they undertook to actually perform the test and verify requirement satisfaction.
 This approach is fairly common in the world of software development.
 However, Jama Connect offers the additional functionality to extend this to hardware-software systems and its sub-domains.

 Review and Approvals

-Activity Streams, Subscriptions, and Discussions
+Activity Streams, Subscriptions and Discussions

 In addition to the publication of those activities to a stream about an object, Jama Connect also provides functionality for discussions.
 See a pending change against a requirement that concerns you?
-You can start a discussion about it amongst the team.
+You can start a discussion about it among the team.
 That discussion is linked to that item as a context.
-You can use the discussion in Jama Connect to resolve the issue digitally instead of trying to find a time when the team can get together on a conference call.
+You can use this discussion in Jama Connect to resolve the issue digitally instead of trying to find a time when the team can get together on a conference call.

 While a few companies might rely solely on Jama Connect as their system for product development, most will use a range of tools to fulfill a variety of needs.
 Jama Connect can integrate with other solutions using TaskTop, OpsHub, or their REST API.
 TaskTop and OpsHub specialize in connecting to a wide variety of other solutions, allowing companies to stitch together their own ecosystem.
 Companies can also use Jama Connect’s REST API to create their own integrations.

 In the modern development of smart, connected products, a variety of development methodologies are being used.
 Software folks like to use agile.
 Hardware folks traditionally use a waterfall approach.
-Yet, today, there’s a lot of cross-pollinating.
+Yet today, there’s a lot of cross-pollinating.
 I’m hearing more and more hardware engineering teams going agile.
-That’s relevant to this review because some development methodologies are more ‘baked’ into certain solutions than others.
+That’s relevant to this review because some development methodologies are more “baked” into certain solutions than others.
 For example, a lot of ALM solutions will be set up and structured to use an agile approach.
-PLM solutions tend to be more oriented towards waterfall.
+PLM solutions tend to be more oriented toward waterfall.
 But as already noted, engineering teams really need the flexibility to use whatever methodology fits their needs.

 Commentary and Analysis